4dn-dcic/tibanna/README.md

 # Assumptions (requirements)
 The only assumptions required for this module to work are as below:
 1) Must have the above three scripts in the specified SCRIPT_URL.
-This url can change, if it is changed inside both run_workflow.$JOBID.sh and aws_run_workflow.sh. (hard-coded once in each script as an environmental variable)
+This url can change, if it is changed inside both create_run_workflow.sh and aws_run_workflow.sh. (hard-coded once in each script as an environmental variable)
 2) The run json file must be in S3 bucket named 4dn-aws-pipeline-run-json.
 This bucket name can change, if it is changed inside aws_run_workflow.sh (appearing once in the script as an environmental variable).
 3) The run json file name must be $JOBID.run.json (replace $JOBID with the actual job ID).
 4) The run json file must be in the following format: